How and Why You Need to Use Dockers In CI & CD

 What is Continuous Integration?

-It is a development practice where developers integrate code into a shared repository several times daily, which supports integrating new functionality with the existing code.
-This integrated code also ensures no errors in the runtime environment, allowing us to check how it reacts to other changes.
+It is a development practice where developers integrate code into a shared repository several times a day which supports integrating new functionality with the existing code.
+This integrated code also ensures that there are no errors in the runtime environment, allowing us to check how it reacts with other changes.

-The most popular tool for continuous integration is “Jenkins” while GIT is used for the Source Control Repository.
-Jenkins can pull the latest code revision from the GIT repository and produce a build that can be deployed to a server.
+The most popular tool used for continuous integration is “Jenkins” while GIT is used for Source Control Repository.
+Jenkins can pull the latest code revision from GIT repository and produce a build which can be deployed to a server.

 What is Continuous Delivery?